Skip to content

 The downside: you can’t mix and match multiple repositories, Gemini rules for that.

 Honorable mentions also to Gitingest and Repomix.
-They have the better design, but aren’t as efficient in choosing exactly the files you want.
-You get better results if you keep Gemini’s context focussed.
+They have better design, but aren’t as efficient in choosing exactly the files you want.
+You get better results if you keep Gemini’s context focused.

 As to alternatives to Google’s AI Studio, I haven’t found anything that comes close.
-OpenAI has great models, but they really don’t want to write 500-line markdown files.
+OpenAI has great models, but they struggle with generating the comprehensive 500-line markdown files that make this workflow sing.
+Gemini’s massive context window and willingness to produce detailed documentation is unmatched for this use case.

 That’s It!